olicauli/olicauli.github.io/README.md

 4. [licenses](#license-wip)

 ## Description
-a simple portfolio website coded in React and TailwindCSS, and Vite to build, test and deploy.
+a simple portfolio website coded in React and TailwindCSS, and using Vite to build, test and deploy.

 ## Set up for Development
 1. clone the repo.